datacamp-content-public/R-Epi/chapter1.md

 We have a signal with **$2^{15}$ data points** and a sampling rate of **64 Hz**.

 `@instructions`
-1. First we need our random numbers (last exercise).
+1. First we need our random numbers (first exercise).
 Generate a new list of 2^15 normally distributed random numbers with average 0, and standard deviation 0.5.
 Save it to `numbers`!
 2. Calculate the FFT of this random time series by using the function [fft()](https://www.rdocumentation.org/packages/stats/versions/3.5.3/topics/fft).
-Save the result in `r_numbers_fft`!
+Save the result in `numbers_fft`!
 3. As mentioned before, we need only the first half of Fourier coefficients (1 to 2^14+1), which we can do with indices in brackets `[start_index:end_index]`.
-Note that 'end_index' must be enclosed in brackets, if it is to be calculated, e.g., by the expression 2^14+1.
+Note that ```end_index``` must be enclosed in brackets, if it is to be calculated, e.g., by the expression 2^14+1.
 4. Since it is difficult to plot complex numbers, we take the absolute values of our Fourier coefficients.
 You can do it by `abs()` -- it also works for a whole list of complex numbers.
 Save the result in `y`

 5. Create a list of frequencies from 0 to 32 Hz with steps of 32/2^14 = 64/2^15.
 Use `seq(start, end, step)` and save the result in `x`